 This law related post by a Rhode Island Family Law attorney and an East Providence Criminal defense lawyer addresses how to obtain personal property such as clothes and work related items in the Ocean State ,when there is a restraining order in place.
-When a person is arrested or a restraining order enters involving their wife, boyfriend, family member or girlfriend, who they reside with, the accused often needs to obtain his or her clothes, shoes, toiletries and personal belongings.
-Personal belongings usually consists of personal property such as clothes, sneakers, toiletries, uniforms, identifications, personal papers, work uniforms, personal effects etc. There are numerous proper and legal ways for an accused batterer to obtain his / her belongings when there is a no contact order / restraining order in place
+When a person is arrested, or a restraining order enters involving their wife, boyfriend, family member or girlfriend, who they reside with, the accused often needs to obtain his or her clothes, shoes, toiletries and personal belongings.
+Personal belongings usually consist of personal property such as clothes, sneakers, toiletries, uniforms, identifications, personal papers, work uniforms, personal effects etc. There are numerous proper and legal ways for an accused batterer to obtain his / her belongings when there is a no contact order / restraining order in place

 Domestic Violence and RO Statistics:

 “Every 9 seconds in the US, a woman is assaulted or beaten.12On average, nearly 20 people per minute are physically abused by an intimate partner in the United States.
 During one year, this equates to more than 10 million women and men.11 in 3 women and 1 in 4 men have been victims of [some form of] physical violence by an intimate partner within their lifetime.1 1 in 5 women and 1 in 7 men have been victims of severe physical violence by an intimate partner in their lifetime.1 ” National Coalition Against Domestic Violence, NCADV, National Statistics http://www.ncadv.org/learn/statistics